 Christmas Eats in Bristol

-From buzzing bars and restaurants to tasty street food, here are all our favourite places to eat and things to eat during a magical Christmas in Bristol.
+From buzzing bars and restaurants to tasty street food and Christmas market treats, here are some of our favourite places to eat and things to eat during a magical Christmas in Bristol.

 Festive Season at The Ivy Clifton Brasserie